advicewook/FileBrowser/README.md

 #### **5. Repository Clone**
 - You can clone a repository within a remote repository by using the *clone* button.
 - To clone a repository, you need the address of the repository.
 If it is a private repository, you will also need to provide your user ID and token.
+- If you don't have a valid token, you have to create an access token in 'Github > Settings > Developer settings > Personal access token'.
 - Upon successful cloning of a private repository, an auth.txt file containing your ID and token will be automatically generated in the project folder.
+- And auth.txt will be used when the program restarts.
 </br>

 **WARNING**